 A thorough physical inspection and patient history help the doctor to understand the risk factors on an individual basis.

-Imaging technology such as X-rays can be used to determine the location and progression of the bone growths on the heel bone.
+Imaging technology, such as X-rays, can be used to determine the location and progression of bone growth on the heel bone.

 Heel Spur Treatment

-Treatment for heel spur is centred around alleviating the symptoms and taking measures to prevent the progression of the condition.
-A useful guide that has been proven effective is:
+Treatment for heel spurs is centred around alleviating the symptoms and taking measures to prevent the progression of the condition.
+A helpful guide that has been proven effective is:

 Relieve the Foot

-It is crucial to relieve the foot from the excess stress it is under throughout the day.
-Wearing comfortable and well-padded shoes on a daily basis helps provide ample support and prevent undue stress on the foot.
+It is crucial to relieve the foot from the excess stress it experiences throughout the day.
+Wearing comfortable and well-padded shoes daily helps provide ample support and prevent undue stress on the foot.

-Reducing your body weight and combating obesity helps reduce the load on the feet and greatly reduces the strain on the heel bone.
+Reducing body weight and combating obesity helps reduce the load on the feet and dramatically reduces the strain on the heel bone.

-If there is significant inflammation in the feet, patients often find the use of prescribed anti-inflammatory and analgesics beneficial when directed by their doctor for temporary relief.
+If there is significant inflammation in the feet, patients often find that taking anti-inflammatories and analgesics, when directed by their doctor, for temporary relief, is beneficial.

 Mild cases are often managed conservatively with drug therapy.
 In advanced patients with chronic symptoms, local injections are more effective but often uncomfortable.